 There are three simple steps you should complete in order to re-enrol at the University:

-You can access your exam results via your pigeon hole on Blackboard.
+You can access your exam results via the 'My Academic Record' on Blackboard.

 If you are eligible to progress into the next academic year, you will be directed to your Blackboard homepage and the personal details that we currently hold for you.